 Have you ever seen a movie in which a company calls in a “pro” to solve a workplace issue?
-Whether they are hired to help companies boost employee morale or enhance productivity in an organization, the real-world title for these “pros” is an “industrial-organizational psychologist.”
+Whether they are hired to help companies boost employee morale or enhance productivity in an organization, the real-world title for these “pros” is oftentimes an “industrial-organizational psychologist.”

-These specialized, rapidly-growing career paths are ideal for people who are interested in both the psychology and the work life of business organization professions.
-Alliant’s California School of Professional Psychology can help you become a part of this growing field by earning a master’s degree or a doctoral program.
+These specialized career paths are ideal for people who are interested in both the psychology and the work life of business organization professions.
+Alliant’s California School of Professional Psychology can help you become a part of this field by earning a master’s degree or a doctoral program.

 What is Industrial-Organizational Psychology?

-Industrial-organizational psychology (also known as IO psychology) is a specialized branch of psychology focused on, “the scientific study of human behavior in organizations and the workplace,” according to the American Psychological Association (APA).
-The field is relatively young, as the development of industrial-organizational psychology began around the turn of the 20th century.
+Industrial-organizational psychology (also known as IO psychology) is a specialized branch of psychology focused on, “the scientific study of human behavior in organizations and the workplace,1” according to the American Psychological Association (APA).
+The field is relatively young, as the development of industrial-organizational psychology began around the turn of the 20th century2.
 However, many of the foundational concepts were being used long before its recognition as a psychological specialty.